 When you’re making that plan, remember that this isn’t your typical holiday season.
-Not only are you coping with cancer, but you’re also living through a pandemic.
+You are coping with cancer.
 With that in mind, take it easy.
 Slow down and let yourself breathe.
 When things on your to-do list start making you feel anxious, remember – your well-being is a top priority.
 Allow yourself to ask for help if needed.

 3. Have a support system

 Speaking of asking for help, these are the people who can lend it.
 Close friends, family members, co-workers – whoever it may be.
 They may not know exactly what you need, but they will gladly step up if you ask them for help with something specific.
 These are the people you can count on to be there for you when you need a listening ear.
 Make a list of the people in your support system and keep it close by so it’s there when you need it.

 From grocery delivery to virtual hangouts with long-distance relatives, technological advances have a lot of benefits .
 As someone coping with cancer during the holidays, take advantage of these technologies to make your life less stressful.
 Shop online for Christmas gifts.
 You can even have them gift wrapped and delivered straight to the recipient.
 Consider sending e-cards to your loved ones, too.
 It will save you time, energy, and a trip to the post office.